Aims and Scope

 Manuscripts should present novel preclinical findings addressing questions of agriculture & veterinary sciences, biological significance to human disease.
 Studies that fail to do so may be rejected without review.
 Quantitative conclusions must be based on truly quantitative methods.
 Life Sciences does not publish work on the actions of biological extracts of the unknown chemical composition.
 Compounds studied must be of known chemical structure and concentration.
 The study must be reproducible; materials used must be available to other researchers so they can repeat the experiment.
 Clinical studies may be considered if they expand understanding of mechanism, but the journal does not encourage clinical trial reports.

-Four common reasons for rejection include: out of scope (the manuscript does not conform to the goal of identification of mechanisms related to therapy for human disease); too preliminary (manuscript is based on a limited amount of experimental data diminishing significance); lack of novelty (manuscript is well done but does not address a significant question); unidentified structure (actions of biological extracts of unknown chemical composition).
+Four common reasons for rejection include: out of scope (the manuscript does not conform to the goal of identification of mechanisms related to agricultural, biological sciences, and veterinary); too preliminary (manuscript is based on a limited amount of experimental data diminishing significance); lack of novelty (manuscript is well done but does not address a significant question); unidentified structure (actions of biological extracts of unknown chemical composition).